 Before there were enough people to have a significant impact, the entire earth was wilderness.
 Generally speaking it remained that way until sometime between 1700 and 1800.
 In the roughly 250 years since then people have consumed 76.8 percent of the planet’s wilderness.
 The last ten percent was consumed in only 20 years.
 It goes faster with time, as more people with bigger and faster machines gobble up untouched land at unprecedented rates.
 Even though only 23.2 percent is left worldwide, and only 5% of America is protected, there are people and corporations who strive to develop the last remaining scraps.

 With entire ecosystems now collapsing and human activity changing the world’s climate, no place is completely untouched today.
-In some areas record breaking droughts regularly parch the land, fires rage over it, and storms liquefy entire mountainsides.
+In some areas record breaking droughts regularly parch the land, fires rage over it, and torrential rains liquefy entire mountainsides.
 In other areas epic rains flood tens of thousands of square miles every year.
-Insects no longer killed by winter’s cold turn immense forests brown in Canada and the northern United States.
+Insects no longer killed by winter’s cold turn immense pine forests brown in Canada and the northern United States.
 Air pollution from distant cities limits visibility in even the most remote places and light pollution makes it impossible for 80% of America to see the Milky Way.
 Compared to just 75 years ago our world is dramatically impoverished.
 Most do not realize this because it is all they ever knew.